 Most Indian stock market trading takes place on two major platforms known as the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
 The BSE exists since 1875.
 However, trading in the NSE started in 1994.

-Shorting, or short-selling is an investment or trading strategy used by people to make money through speculation.
+Shorting, or short-selling, is an investment or trading strategy used by people to make money through speculation.

-An investor borrows the shares from a broker without knowing who they belong.
+An investor borrows the shares from a broker without knowing to who they belong.
 They then sell the shares immediately in the hope to scoop them up later at a lower price.

 This lower price enables them to return the shares back to the broker and pocket the difference.
 This difference is their income.